Wheelchair Accessibility Sagrada Família

 After you have seen the interior, you can visit the museum via a ramp.
 This building is more modern and is the place where you learn everything you need to know about the architect and his masterpiece.

 The accessible bathroom is indicated with signs and is fully accessible for wheelchair users.
 The only thing you have to keep in mind is that the doors are a bit narrow.
 Some wheelchairs might not fit through.
+Find more detailed information about the facilities and the exact location of this bathroom with our newest app, accessaloo.
+A user-generated content app to help users find, add and share accessible toilets on the go.
+User-generated, as we truly believe, there is a gap in the correct and validated information availability about accessible toilets worldwide.
+Download accessaloo in the App Store or get it on Google Play.

 Tickets and free entrance

 People with a disability of more than 65% are allowed to visit the Sagrada Família free of charge upon showing their medical documentation.
 Free admission is for a disabled and one companion.
 And although the entry for wheelchair users is free, you also need to book your tickets in advance.
-Booking your tickets online is very easy, and self-explanatory.
+Booking your tickets online is very easy and self-explanatory.
 Click here to purchase your entry.

 In the bookings process for the individual entrances, after selecting the type of ticket, the date, and preferred time slot, you choose the ‘disabled’ option to obtain your free ticket.
-Via this way, you cannot add a companion though, as the system does not allow that, unfortunately.
+Via this way, you cannot add a companion, though, as the system does not allow that, unfortunately.
 Do not choose any other options, because then you have to pay.
 Upon arrival at the cathedral, you have to go to the backside entrance.
 There, a staff member will help you get inside.